 This paper, complements the study of asymptotic behavior in~\cite{Barrett9} and~\cite{Hendel} by studying non-asymptotic behavior arising in reduced grids.
-The main conjecture characterizes when resistance values are less than, equal to, or greater than one after reducing an arbitrary number of times a triangular grid all of whose resistance values were initially equal to one.
+The main conjecture characterizes, after reducing an arbitrary number of times an initial triangular grid all of whose resistance values are initially equal to one, when resistance values are less than, equal to, or greater than one.
 A special case of the conjecture is proven.
 The main theorem identifies patterns of repeating edge labels arising in diagonals of a triangular grid reduced $s$ times provided the original grid had at least $4s$ rows of triangles.
-This paper also improves upon the notation and concepts introduced by the authors previously, and provides improved techniques of proofs.
+This paper also improves upon the notation, concepts, and proof techniques introduced by the authors previously.

 An outline of this paper is as follows.
-In Section~\ref{sec:def} we review previous applications of circuit theory and previous notation and concepts which are extended as needed.
-In Section \ref{sec:motivation} we present a simply-formulated conjecture identifying edge resistances that are less than, equal to, or greater than one after reducing an arbitrary number of times an initial triangular grid with uniform labels of ones, This conjecture motivated the result, in Section \ref{sec:constcenter} about repeating edge resistances found in the middle portions of reduced $n$-grids and in fact allows in Section \ref{sec:edgeval} the proof of a special cases of the main conjecture.
-Section \ref{sec:constcenter} is preceded by Section~\ref{sec:proofmethods} which reviews and simplifies proofs methods from \cite{Hendel} and Section~\ref{sec:illandconseq} which illustrates the techniques of Section~\ref{sec:proofmethods}.
+In Section~\ref{sec:def} we review previous applications of circuit theory to the triangular grid as well as previous notation and concepts which are extended as needed.
+In Section \ref{sec:motivation} we present a simply-formulated conjecture identifying edge resistances that are less than, equal to, or greater than one after reducing an arbitrary number of times an initial triangular grid with uniform labels of ones.
+This conjecture motivated the result in Section \ref{sec:constcenter} about the repeating edge resistances found in the middle portions of reduced $n$-grids and in fact allows, in Section \ref{sec:edgeval}, the proof of a special case of the main conjecture.
+Section \ref{sec:constcenter} is preceded by Section~\ref{sec:proofmethods}, which reviews and simplifies proof methods from \cite{Hendel} and Section~\ref{sec:illandconseq}, which illustrates the techniques of Section~\ref{sec:proofmethods}.
 The paper concludes with Section \ref{sec:open} which presents a simple numerical pattern in these reduced $n$-grids, illustrative of the plethora of patterns that apparently abound in these triangular grids and their reductions, pointing to a fertile hunting ground for new patterns, techniques, and proof methods.